wpilibsuite/frc-docs/source/docs/software/labview/resources/labview-resources.rst

 LabVIEW Basics
 --------------

-NI provides a `combination of videos <https://www.ni.com/academic/students/learn-labview/>`_ and `traditional text/picture tutorials on the basics of LabVIEW <https://www.ni.com/getting-started/labview-basics/>`_.
+NI provides `tutorials on the basics of LabVIEW <https://www.ni.com/getting-started/labview-basics/>`_.
 These tutorials can help you get acquainted with the LabVIEW environment and the basics of the graphical, dataflow programing model used in LabVIEW.

 NI FRC Tutorials
 ----------------